BuZZ-T/eslint-plugin-jest-mock-config/README.md

 jest.mock('/some/path', () => ({ someFunction: () => { ... } }))
 ```

-## ESLint 8 / 9 compatibility
+## ESLint7 /  8 / 9 compatibility

-Rules included in this ESLint plugin are tested with Version 8 and 9 of ESLint.
+Rules included in this ESLint plugin are tested with Version 7 / 8 and 9 of ESLint.
 Please report bugs [here](https://github.com/BuZZ-T/eslint-plugin-jest-mock-config/issues), if you still encounter some.